Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Holomorphic families of polynomial-like maps

+The main reason why we may need to reduce $M$ to $M_{\lambda_0, \nu_0}$ (possibly depending on $\nu_0$) is due to the fact that the smallest Lyapunov exponent of the motion of $\nu_0$ may, a priori, become negative at some $\lambda_1\in M$.
+In our construction (and more precisely in the construction of the $\nu_0$-lamination) we will need to restrict to the parameters where such an exponent stays positive.

 It is proved in \cite{BBD18} that the existence of a graph $\gamma\colon M\to \P^k$ whose orbit does not intersect the postcritical set implies the stability of the family, and is then equivalent to it.
 The same result is proved in \cite{B16} for families of polynomial-like maps.
 In particular, it follows directly that the existence of an acritical web (associated to any measure, hence in particular {\bf (S4')}) implies that the family is stable.
-Hence, to prove the first part of the statement, it is enough to prove that {\bf (S1)} implies {\bf (S5')} and that {\bf (S5')} implies {\bf (S4')} and {\bf (S*)}.
-In the next section we prove those implications.

-The following is an immediate consequence of Theorem \ref{t:lyapunov-positive}, giving a sufficient condition for the measure $\nu_0$ in Theorem \ref{t:mainequiv}.
-Observe that, in this case, the proof of Theorem \ref{t:mainequiv} is actually simpler, see Remark \ref{r:corproof}.
+The implication {\bf (S5')} $\Rightarrow$ {\bf (S4')} follows from similar arguments as in \cite{BBD18,B19,BB18}, that we will briefly recall for convenience and later reference, see Section \ref{s:new-lamination} and the Appendix.
+The main point of Theorem \ref{t:mainequiv} is the implication {\bf (S1)} $\Rightarrow$ {\bf (S5')}, and in particular the positivity of the Lyapunov exponents in {\bf (S5')}.

+By Theorem \ref{t:lyapunov-positive}, Theorem \ref{t:mainequiv} in particular applies when the measure-theoretic entropy of the measure $\nu_0$ is strictly larger than $\log d^{*}_{k-1}$.
+In this case we can also find a uniformity for the neighbourhood $M_{\lam_0,\nu_0}$, depending only on the measure-theoretic entropy of $\nu_0$.
+As we will see, this fact is also a consequence of the uniform bound on the Lyapunov exponents given by Theorem \ref{t:lyapunov-positive}.
+The existence of $M_{\lam_0,h}$ as in the statement below follows from the upper semicontinuity of the function $\lambda \mapsto d^*_{k-1} (f_\lam)$.